Paul Cook (footballer): Sligo Rovers

 On 27 April 2007, Cook was appointed manager of Sligo Rovers taking over from Rob McDonald, who resigned before the start of the season.
 During Cook's unveiling, he stated that he was from Liverpool and that he will not have anything to do with any journalist from the Irish Sun, (due to the articles printed about Liverpool supporters during the Hillsborough disaster).
 He led Rovers to a 6th place league finish in his first season in charge.
 Cook's second season saw him guide the bit o' red to fourth in the league and thus secure a UEFA Cup place.

 Cook departed in January 2009 by mutual consent, but soon returned to Sligo a few weeks later after his initial departure.

 In his third season, under severe financial constraints, Cook managed a sixth place finish in the league.
 In addition, Cook guided Rovers to the final of the FAI Cup which took place on 22 November 2009.
 Cook's Sligo Rovers side lost 2–1 to Sporting Fingal, despite holding a one-goal lead with seven minutes remaining, a huge disappointment for Cook, Rovers and the people of Sligo.

 Cook would soon redeem himself from the cup shortcomings of 2009, with his first piece of silverware as Sligo Rovers manager coming in September 2010, after a 1–0 win over Monaghan United in the final of the League Cup.
-In November 2010, he brought the FAI Cup back to the north-west, after beating Shams (Shamrock Rovers) on penalties, with Rovers goalkeeper Ciaran Kelly saving all 4 penalties.
+In November 2010, he brought the FAI Cup back to the north-west, after beating Shamrock Rovers on penalties, with Sligo Rovers goalkeeper Ciaran Kelly saving all 4 penalties.
 The 2010 FAI Cup Final was the first major trophy by Cook for Sligo Rovers.
 The 2010 League of Ireland season also saw Cook guide Rovers to a 3rd place league finish, securing UEFA Europa League action for the 2011 season.

 In November 2011, Cook won a successive FAI Cup following a 4–1 penalty shootout win against Shelbourne.
 Cook also guided Sligo to 2nd place in the League of Ireland in his final season in charge.